bigsnarfdude/Incident-Response-Agent/README.md

 An AI-powered incident response system that automatically analyzes memory dumps, extracts IOCs, and provides actionable threat intelligence using Claude 4.5 AI.

-Been using claude code as UNIX utility to pipe logs like unix utility
+Been using claude code as UNIX utility to pipe logs like unix utility.
+Also do root cause investigation and help detect exfil dns ops.
 ```
 get-gcp-logs 1uhd832d |
 claude -p "correlate errors + commits" \